Photodynamic Therapy for Age-Related Macular Degeneration

 The effect of PDT in slowing the progress of AMD is often temporary, and the abnormal blood vessels begin leaking again after about 3 months.
 Most people need multiple treatments to get the full benefits of the therapy.

-A severe loss in visual clarity occurs in 1 to 4 out of 100 people treated with PDT.
-In some cases, vision partially recovers.3
+A severe loss in visual clarity happens to some people who are treated with PDT.
+In some cases, vision partially recovers.

 Other side effects that may occur with PDT include: